tdreyno/fizz/README.md

 States are mappings of actions to future states.
 The action type is the same format as a Redux action.

-States return one or more side-effects (or a Task of one or more side-effects), which are simply functions which will be called in the order they were generated at the end of the state transition.
+States return one or more side-effects (or a Promise of one or more side-effects), which are simply functions which will be called in the order they were generated at the end of the state transition.

 States can be `enter`ed by sending the `Enter` action.
 Here is an example of a simple state which logs a message upon entering.